Ulflander/Noode.js/README.md

 A javascript class-based system with inheritance and events handling for Node.js.

-Event system is a little more complex than node one.
+Event system is a little more complex than node one : Events are 'noode.Event' object instances.

-Events are noode.Event object instances.
+However the API remains the same as Node.js.
+Check out node docs to know more about EventEmitter.

 Documentation available at http://www.aenoa-systems.com/docs/noode/